meroton/git-toprepo/doc/terminology.md

 `git` runs external subcommands like `git-<sub>` as `git <commit>` to make it easy to create custom tools for `git`.

+### Technical terms in the code

+**rootrepo**: Emergent from core git concepts, a _repository_ that is not a _submodule_ to another _repository_.
+This is the main development _repository_ for a developer, it often has _submodules_.

+It may either be checked out with _regular submodules_:
+`git-submodule init --recursive`
+or as a _toprepo_ with `git-toprepo`.

 ## Examples

-### Initialization: Create a toprepo for a rootrepo
+### Initialization: Create a toprepo for a repository

-A _rootrepo_ can be initialized to become a _toprepo_ with `git-toprepo`.
+A _repository_ can be initialized to become a _toprepo_ with `git-toprepo`.
-The configuration of the _toprepo_ is often managed in the _rootrepo_ and is already checked in.
+The configuration of the _toprepo_ is often managed in the _repository_ and is already checked in.

 Short-form initialization of a _toprepo_.
 ```
-$ toprepo $ git toprepo clone ssh://gerrit.example/rootrepo.git toprepo
+$ toprepo $ git toprepo clone ssh://gerrit.example/substrate.git toprepo
 $ cd toprepo
 toprepo $ # This is a toprepo.
 ```

 However, the code can also be checked out with regular git _submodules_.
 ```
-$ git clone ssh://gerrit.example/rootrepo.git
+$ git clone ssh://gerrit.example/substrate.git
-$ cd rootrepo
+$ cd substrate
-rootrepo $ git submodule init --recursive
+substrate $ git submodule init --recursive
-rootrepo $ # This is not a toprepo.
+substrate $ # This is not a toprepo.
 ```

 ### Initialization: Some submodules are not assimilated